longtailRS/longtailRS/README.md

   - "seed": it sets the seed to obtain reproducible results.
   - there are also other parameters (e.g.: n_epochs, batch_size) that are straightforward to interpret.

+After having set `rvae_config.json` (resp. `bpr_config.json`), execute `python rvae.py rvae_config.json` (resp. `python bpr.py bpr_config.json`)

+### Ensemble configuration
+If you wish to execute the ensemble, follow these steps:
+  - Execute a run of RVAE (resp.
+BPR) setting "model_type" parameter equal to "model_types.LOW" and "copy_pasting_data" equal to "True".
+  - Repeat the same, but sets "model_type" equal to "model_types.BASELINE".
+  - Configure the `ensemble_config.json` by properly setting the "algorithm" field to either "rvae" or "bpr", and "ensemble_weight" to the weight you wish to use.
+  - Execute `python ensemble.py ensemble_config.json`